-Sanford is neither predominantly blue-collar nor white-collar, instead having a mixed workforce of both blue-collar and white-collar jobs.
-Overall, Sanford is a city of sales and office workers, professionals, and service providers.
-There are especially a lot of people living in Sanford who work in office and administrative support (13.89%), sales jobs (10.92%), and management occupations (7.63%).
+Sanford is a blue-collar town, with 35.19% of people working in blue-collar occupations, while the average in America is just 27.7%.
+Overall, Sanford is a city of sales and office workers, professionals, and production and manufacturing workers.
+There are especially a lot of people living in Sanford who work in sales jobs (11.35%), office and administrative support (10.17%), and management occupations (6.90%).

 The population of Sanford overall has a level of education that is slightly above the US average for all US cities and towns of 21.84%.
 Of adults 25 and older in Sanford, 22.26% have at least a bachelor's degree.

 Sanford is an extremely ethnically-diverse city.
 The people who call Sanford home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Sanford residents report their race to be White, followed by Black or African-American.
 Sanford also has a sizeable Hispanic population (people of Hispanic origin can be of any race).
-People of Hispanic or Latino origin account for 22.91% of the city’s residents.
-Important ancestries of people in Sanford include German, Irish, Scots-Irish, and Scottish.
+People of Hispanic or Latino origin account for 26.21% of the city’s residents.
+Important ancestries of people in Sanford include German, Irish, English, Scottish, and Scots-Irish.

 The most common language spoken in Sanford is English.
-Other important languages spoken here include Spanish and Tagalog.
+Other important languages spoken here include Spanish and Vietnamese.